 However, if Everett is right then you’ll hear the random firing patterns of the machine gun suddenly change to click-click-click-click-click…

 The realities where we die are unperceivable because we’re dead before we know it.
 Thus, the only copy of us that we can perceive is the reality where we live.
 We never see all of the other dead versions of ourselves.
-This means there’s a 100% chance of us ‘surviving.’
+This means there’s a 100% chance of us experiencing ‘survival.’

 Sit in front of the gun for a whole minute and your chances of surviving decreases exponentially at 50% each second.
 We end up splicing reality into at least 120 new branches, half of which are ones where we survive for a little while, but the possibility to achieve the only one where you live after the whole minute is 1 out of 2^60.

 If you wanted to convince all your friends to believe you, hooking up the quantum trigger to a massive bomb or a chain of machine-guns would be possible, but you probably wouldn’t be friends afterwards.

 The only way to convince everyone that quantum suicide works (if it works) is to hook up the quantum trigger to a solar system-destroying machine with a 100% chance of eradicating the entire human species.

 There are also theories that the Large Hadron Collider works as a collective quantum suicide experiment where the killing mechanism is the creation of a man-made black hole, which would be capable of the aforementioned solar system-destruction required for our dream quantum suicide experiment.

 The only problem is the fact that the LHC won’t make a black hole.
-I mean, it might make mini black holes, but those aren’t a big deal because they decay really, really fast and mini black holes are a natural thing that have been around for billions of years due to the fact that Earth is constantly bombarded wtih cosmic rays more powerful than anything in the LHC.
+I mean, it might make mini black holes, but those aren’t a big deal because they decay really, really fast and mini black holes would be pretty normal due to the fact that Earth is constantly bombarded with cosmic rays more powerful than anything in the LHC.

 Why Isn’t Anyone Else Immortal?